VictorBezak/Plotly_Multi-Axes_Gridlines/README.md

 However, for the full explanation, please continue below!

 > NOTE
-> There is still testing being done to find the best way to also
-> calculate for y-axes that have a max value that is between -1 and +1.
-> This final update should be released by March 14th, 2020.
+> Further testing and optimization in progress.
+Watch repo for future updates.

 ***